Time-dependent black hole lensing from ringdown quasinormal mode: Conclusion

 \section{Conclusion}

-We have developed a unified, fully analytical framework that links weak-field lensing to the time-dependent strong-deflection limit for light propagating in a perturbed Schwarzschild spacetime.
+We have constructed an analytic description that connects weak-field lensing to a time-dependent strong-deflection limit for light propagating in a perturbed Schwarzschild spacetime.
 The backbone of our construction is the line-of-sight Born map in Eq. \eqref{22}, derived from the first-order response of null geodesics to an axisymmetric even-parity \((\ell,m)=(2,0)\) QNM perturbation.
 By evaluating the same kernel on background rays we obtained, on one hand, the far-field expansion of Eq. \eqref{28}, which produces a ringdown-frequency centroid wobble on the observer's screen, and, on the other hand, the near-photon-sphere expansion of Eq. \eqref{36}, which yields a time-dependent generalization of the logarithmic strong-deflection law.
 The linearized form in Eq. \eqref{39} exposes the dominance of the critical-scale modulation as \(b\to b_c^{+}\).
-This single-kernel perspective ensures that weak-field and strong-field observables are phase-locked to the same QNM frequency and are related by controlled asymptotics.
+This single-kernel perspective makes explicit that weak-field and strong-field observables are phase-locked to the same QNM frequency and are related by controlled asymptotics.

 The imaging layer built on the observer tetrad of Eq. \eqref{8} renders all diagnostics gauge-safe at \(\mathcal{O}(\varepsilon)\).
 In the weak field, the centroid \(\boldsymbol{\theta}_c(t_o)\) follows Eq. \eqref{30} and provides a clean harmonic signature.
 In the strong field, the hierarchy of relativistic images \(\theta_n(t_o)\) in Eq. \eqref{41} and the photon-ring radius \(\theta_{\mathrm{ring}}(t_o)\) in Eq. \eqref{47} exhibit coherent, frequency-resolved modulations.
 The logarithmic spacing \(q(t_o)\) in Eq. \eqref{48} and the inter-image delays in Eq. \eqref{46} trace the same near-photon-sphere kernel that controls the modulation of \(b_c(t_o)\) via Eq. \eqref{37}.
 The matching procedure of Sec. \ref{subsec5.1}, summarized by Eq. \eqref{53}, makes the continuity across regimes explicit: the residue that governs the photon-ring modulation and the coefficient that governs spacing variations are encoded in the near-critical expansion of the very \(1/b\) amplitude that drives the centroid wobble.
 For a global, quasi-normal oscillation on a black-hole background, the leading Born imprint scales as $1/b$; for localized radiative sources, near-zone terms dominate and yield net $b^{-3}$ scaling after intermediate-wave zone cancellations.